Judy Ho

-Judy Ho (commonly known as Dr. Judy Ho or Dr. Judy), is a triple board-certified and licensed clinical and forensic neuropsychologist, media personality, motivational speaker, clinical researcher, and published author, born in Taipei, Taiwan with dual U.S. citizenship.
+Judy Ho (commonly known as Dr. Judy Ho or Dr. Judy) is a Taiwanese-American clinical psychologist.

-Ho appears on national television and radio broadcasts as a psychology expert, panelist, narrator and host.
-She co-hosted Season 12 of The Doctors, preceded by hosting the CBS syndicated talk show Face The Truth (2018) alongside Vivica Fox, being a recurring panelist (over 200 episodes) on The Dr. Drew Show (2013-2016).
+Ho appears on national television and radio broadcasts as a psychology expert, panelist, narrator and host. hosted the CBS syndicated talk show Face the Truth (2018) alongside Vivica Fox, was panelist on more than 200 episodes of The Dr. Drew Show from 2013 to 2016, and co-hosted Season 12, 13, and 14 of The Doctors.

-She currently hosts the Podcast SuperCharged Life with Dr. Judy,

-Dr. Judy maintains a private practice based in Los Angeles, CA, while working as a tenured associate professor of psychology at Pepperdine University Graduate School of Education and Psychology (since 2010).
+Ho maintains a private practice based in Los Angeles, California, while working as a tenured associate professor of psychology at Pepperdine University's Graduate School of Education and Psychology, where she has taught since 2010.

-Early life
+Early life and education

-Born in Taipei, Taiwan Ho is fluent in Mandarin.
+Born in Taipei, Taiwan, Ho is fluent in Mandarin.
+She has dual U.S. citizenship.

-Education and accreditation

-Licensed by the California Board of Psychology in 2009, and having received her board-certification by the American Board of Professional Psychology in 2011, Ho became double-board certified through the National Board of Forensic Evaluators in 2015, upon earning her diplomate as a Board Certified Forensic Mental Health Evaluator (CFMHE).
+Ho graduated from the University of California, Berkeley, with two bachelor's degrees and earned her master's degree and Ph.D. from the University of California, San Diego.
+She was licensed by the California Board of Psychology in 2009 and received her board-certification by the American Board of Professional Psychology in 2011.
+Ho became double-board certified through the National Board of Forensic Evaluators in 2015, upon earning her diplomate as a Board Certified Forensic Mental Health Evaluator.
+In 2019, she became board certified by the American Academy of Pediatric Neuropsychology.